-The Housing Auth of the City of Nanticoke

-# First

-The Housing Auth of the City of Nanticoke is a public housing agency in Nanticoke, Pennsylvania that participates in the Section 8 Housing Choice Voucher, and Public Housing programs.
-As of March 25th, 2019, The Housing Auth of the City of Nanticoke has 1 waiting lists that are open now or opening soon.
+The Housing Auth of the City of Nanticoke is a public housing agency in Nanticoke, Pennsylvania that participates in the Section 8 Housing Choice Voucher (HCV), and Public Housing programs.
+As of May 22nd, 2019, The Housing Auth of the City of Nanticoke has 1 waiting lists that are open now or opening soon.

 The Public Housing Waiting List is open indefinitely.